siddhi-paradhi/Qiskit/README.md

 ## Author

 **Siddhi Paradhi**
-Department of Electronics and Telecommunication
+Department of Electronics and Computer Science
 Pillai College of Engineering
 June 2025